 Recommended hummingbird feeders for easy cleaning and maintenance

-I personally recommend the Aspects 367 Hummzinger Ultra Hummingbird Feeder.
+I personally recommend the Aspects Hummzinger Hummingbird Feeder.
 The top comes off the base with minimal effort and the saucer shape makes it incredibly quick and easy to wash.
 I have used this for many years myself and gifted it to others.

 Making your own hummingbird nectar without boiling the water is a simple and effective way to attract these fun birds to your yard.
 Hummingbirds are excellent at remembering exactly where they have found food before.
 They are equally as good at recognizing physical landmarks.
 Consequently, once a hummingbird finds your feeder they will return again and again, providing you with hours of entertainment watching their aerial acrobatics and quirky personalities.